lsst/rucio_register/README.md

 ## Example

-The command  "rucio-integration-register" registers files with Rucio.
+The command  "rucio-register" registers files with Rucio.
 This command requires a YAML configuration file which specifies the Rucio rse and scope, as well as the root of the directory where files are deposited, and the external reference to the Rucio RSE.
 This configuration file